BlueBrain/BluePyEModel/examples/nexus/README.md

 ```

 ## 2. Configure the Luigi pipeline:
 The ``luigi.cfg`` file contains the configuration for the Luigi pipeline.
-Make sure to set the ``virtual-env`` and ``chdir`` to the path of your virtual environment (created by the previous step) and the absolute path to current working directory respectively.
-Other parameters can be modified depending on your needs.
-Below is a description of several variables you may wish to customize:
+Ensure you set ``virtual-env`` to the path of your virtual environment (created in the previous step) and ``chdir`` the absolute path of the current working directory.
+Other parameters can be adjusted based on your requirements.
+Below is a description of several variables you may wish to customise:

 - [DEFAULT] : settings section used by bbp-workflow.
     - ``account``: project name (e.g. proj72).
     - ``virtual-env``: path to your virtual environment.
-    - ``chdir``: absolute path to the current working directory.
+    - ``chdir``: absolute path of the current working directory.
-    - ``workers``: number of workers to be used by the pipeline, at the moment only 1 worker is supported.
+    - ``workers``: number of workers to be used by the pipeline.
+Currently, only 1 worker is supported.
     - ``time``: maximum time allowed for the pipeline to run.
 - [Optimise] : settings section used for the optimisation.
     - ``node``: number of nodes to be used on the HPC.